Helmsley Tower 5 Primary Care

 Pediatric Primary Care is our largest program.
-Children are seen at the Helmsley Medical Tower, Fifth Floor or our Long Island City clinic for regular checkups, sick visits, routine vaccinations, and screening tests.
+Children are seen at the Helmsley Medical Tower, Fifth Floor for regular checkups, sick visits, routine vaccinations, and screening tests.
 Children are examined by the same team of doctors and nurses every time they come.
-This gives the doctor, nurse, child and parent the opportunity to get to know each other.
+This gives the doctor, nurse, child and parents the opportunity to get to know each other.

 Teenagers are seen in our adolescent program by a specialized team of health care professionals, including adolescent medicine specialists, social workers, health educators, and a dedicated adolescent nurse.
 The program is designed to provide comprehensive health care to adolescents and their families, including general medical care, gynecologic care(including contraceptive counseling), STD testing and treatment, and mental health counseling.
 Both morning and afternoon appointments are available for adolescent visits.